Malabo

-Malabo (/məˈlɑːboʊ/ mə-LAH-boh, /es/; (formerly Santa Isabel /es/) is the capital of Equatorial Guinea in the province of Bioko Norte.
-It is located on the north coast of the island of Bioko (Etulá, and as Fernando Pó by the Europeans).
+Malabo (/məˈlɑːboʊ/ mə-LAH-boh, /es/; formerly Santa Isabel /es/) is a city in Equatorial Guinea, located in the province of Bioko Norte.
+It is located on the north coast of the island of Bioko (Etulá, historically known as Fernando Pó by the Europeans).
 In 2018, the city had a population of approximately 297,000 inhabitants.

-Spanish is the official language of the city and of the country as well, but Pichinglis is used as a language of wider communication across Bioko island, including Malabo.
+Spanish is the official language of the city and of the country as well, but Pichinglis is also used as a language of wider communication across Bioko island, including Malabo.

-Malabo is the oldest city in Equatorial Guinea.
-Ciudad de la Paz is a planned community under construction in mainland Equatorial Guinea which was designed to replace Malabo as the capital.
+Malabo is the oldest city in Equatorial Guinea and served as its former capital.
+Ciudad de la Paz became the new capital of Equatorial Guinea on 2 January 2026.
 The institutions of governance of Equatorial Guinea began the process of locating to Ciudad de la Paz in February 2017.
+The designation as capital would be returned many times, finally becoming permanent on 20 June 2026.

 History

 European discovery and Portuguese occupation

 In 1472, in an attempt to find a new route to India, the Portuguese navigator Fernão do Pó, encountered the island of Bioko, which he called Formosa.
 Later, the island was named after its discoverer, Fernando Pó.
 At the beginning of the 16th century, specifically in 1507, the Portuguese Ramos de Esquivel made a first attempt at colonization on the island of Fernando Pó.
 He established a factory in Concepción (now Riaba) and developed plantations of sugarcane.

-With the treaties of San Ildefonso in 1777 and El Pardo in 1778, during the reign of the Spanish King Charles III, the Portuguese gave to the Spanish the islands of Fernando Pó, Annobón, and the right to conduct trade in the mainland, an area of influence of approximately 800 000 km^{2} in Africa, in exchange for the Colonia del Sacramento in Río de la Plata and the Santa Catarina Island off the Brazilian coast (occupied by the Spaniards) during a recent war trying to stop Portuguese expansion in the Viceroyalty of the Río de la Plata.
-The area stretched from the Niger Delta to the mouth of Ogooué River — in current Gabon — and included, besides the islands of Fernando Pó and Annobón, the islets of Corisco and Elobeyes.
-Spain wasn't interested in these lands because Spain already had vast colonies in other parts of the world, Spain lost interest in Spanish Guinea in 1827 and authorized the British to use the island as a base for suppressing the slave trade.
+With the Treaties of San Ildefonso in 1777 and El Pardo in 1778, during the reign of the Spanish King Charles III, the Portuguese gave to the Spanish the islands of Fernando Pó, Annobón, and the right to conduct trade in the mainland, an area of influence of approximately 800 000 km^{2} in Africa, in exchange for the Colonia del Sacramento in Río de la Plata and the Santa Catarina Island off the Brazilian coast (occupied by the Spaniards) during a recent war trying to stop Portuguese expansion in the Viceroyalty of the Río de la Plata.
+The area stretched from the Niger Delta to the mouth of Ogooué River, now in Gabon, and included, besides the islands of Fernando Pó and Annobón, the islets of Corisco and Elobeyes.
+Spain was uninterested in those lands because it already had vast colonies in other parts of the world, Spain lost interest in Spanish Guinea in 1827 and authorized the British to use the island as a base for suppressing the African slave trade.